BryceMarshall/CSC_412-512/Security.md

-# Mental models and cyber security
+# Mental models and Cyber Security

 Mental models play an important role in the effectiveness of cybersecurity.
 This primarily happens when one's mental model of how a system works contradicts with the reality of that system.
 This can increase the chances of cyberattacks, like scams, because one does not know how to identify key markings of a scammer, how to identify a dangerous site, or the common methods that scammers use to attack.